MrkStjc/services-cucumber-framework/README.md

 # FRAMEWORK USAGE

+## Introduction
+Defects.md file contains defects found in application under test.
+Here we have full API testing framework that is scalable and configurable enough for commercial usage.
+With it I wanted to demonstrate one of the ways one API testing framework can look like.
+Purpose is to wrap technologies used so it can allow QA engineers to write tests in convenient way following pattern without having to know much about technical details behind - e.g. doesn't need to be proficient in Spring - just autowire stuff it needs...

 ## Running tests using Maven
 You should navigate to this project root directory and open terminal at this folder - IDEA always opens terminal at project root folder.
 Starting command is ```mvn``` then ```test``` following options with which you